Haotian-Song/Haotian-Song.github.io/PersonalWebsite/docs/index.md

 * 2021/09 - Now Postgraduate student at College of Physics & Astronomy, [University of Manchester](https://www.manchester.ac.uk/)

 ## Awards
-* 2018/12 First Prize of [the Contemporary Undergraduate Mathematical Contest in Modeling](http://en.mcm.edu.cn/) in ShanXi province
+* 2018/12 Second Prize of [the Contemporary Undergraduate Mathematical Contest in Modeling](http://en.mcm.edu.cn/) in ShanXi province
 * 2018/10 Second Prize of Zhufeng Scholarship in 2018
 * 2019/07 First Prize of the China Undergraduate Physics Experiment Competition